InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/share-your-code-to-get-more-done.md

 ## Forces

-* Developers have no extra time to shift to Inner Sourcing
+* Developers have no extra time to shift to InnerSource
-* Management has not prioritized a shift to Inner Sourcing
+* Management has not prioritized a shift to InnerSource
 * Adding staff to get the work done using traditional methods is not possible
-* The value of Inner Sourcing is not included in the project plan
+* The value of InnerSource is not included in the project plan

 ## Sketch (optional)

 ## Solution

-* Leverage existing case studies and collateral from Inner Source Commons to educate management on the value of investing in Inner Sourcing.
+* Leverage existing case studies and collateral from InnerSource Commons to educate management on the value of investing in InnerSource.
-* Work with planning team to document an alternative project plan with some inner sourcing activities and estimated benefits from realistic expected participation
+* Work with planning team to document an alternative project plan with some InnerSource activities and estimated benefits from realistic expected participation
-* Move the product code to an Inner Source compatible solution and open the code
+* Move the product code to an InnerSource compatible solution and open the code
 * Assign a portion of the developers time to work as reviewers to ensure inner sourcing activities are successful
 * Recruit potential contributors and inform them of the availability of the opportunity to participate
 * Align incentives to participation for both existing developers and contributors to encourage behavior

 ## Resulting Context

-* Development previously done in a silo is on the inner source system
+* Development previously done in a silo is on the InnerSource system
 * People from outside the traditional silo are contributing successfully
 * More development is getting done per period (sprint)